1001 Grefco Rd.

 Anyone who is arrested on new charges will have an initial Court appearance within 4 days of the arrest at the Socorro County Magistrate Court located at 102 Winkler Street, Socorro, NM.
 For further information please contact Socorro County Magistrate Court at (575) 835-2500.

 Upon release, inmates will receive personal property taken at the time of booking into the Facility.
 The inmate must sign for these items.

-Inmates may release personal property to anyone they choose, however, they must release all of it.
-The person picking up the property must provide valid and current picture identification such as a driver's license.
+Inmates may release all personal property to anyone they choose at the time of booking or if the inmate is sentenced to a corrections facility.
+The person picking up the property must provide valid picture identification such as a driver's license, ID, or passport.

 Any personal property left in the Facility will be held for 30 days from the date of the inmate’s release or transfer to the department of corrections.
 It is the inmate’s responsibility to notify someone to pick up his/her property.
 After 30 days, the property will be disposed of.

 Socorro County does not allow marriages to be performed at our facility or while an inmate is in our custody.

 Zero tolerance means that no sexual act, contact or harassment, will be tolerated between any inmate with another inmate and/or between an inmate and an employee.
 Staff found guilty of such violations will be subject to disciplinary action up to and including immediate termination and possible criminal prosecution.
 Inmates will be subject to disciplinary action consistent with requirements of the Socorro County Detention Center’s Inmate Disciplinary Procedures, and may be subject to criminal prosecution.